-There is no evidence or studies that could prove that ionic shower heads soften water.
+There is no evidence or studies that could prove that ionic shower heads, or water softener shower heads in general, soften water.
 If you want to soften hard water, consider installing a whole-home water softener.
 It will reduce your water’s hardness by exchanging its calcium, magnesium and other ‘hardness-causing’ ions with sodium/salt.

 How do you install an ionic shower head?

 Installing an ionic shower head is pretty easy and requires no tools.
 Start by unscrewing your former/existing shower head from the hose with bare hands.
 Then screw in your ionic shower head in its place.
 Turn on the water to ensure that the installation was correct.

 Ionic shower heads aren’t capable of reducing water’s hardness.
 There is also little evidence that could link them with removing chlorine from your water supply.
 That’s why health experts, chemists and scientists have reportedly rejected various health benefits associated with ionic shower heads.

 Having said that, if you compare them with your average shower head, ionic shower heads are still a better choice.
 They offer a much higher water pressure, are relatively easy to clean and last much longer than their ‘non-ionic/traditional’ counterparts.